 Akkhan Condemn Crusader Speed Farming Variation

-Similarly to its GR progression counterpart, the speed farming Condemn Crusader needs to stay in Akarat's Champion form at all times; a significantly easier task in the limited challenges of standard rifts, and the ease of proccing the cubed In-geom (which does necessitate that you prioritize elites as much as possible).
-You should be able to oneshot pretty much any enemy pack with a single detonation of Condemn Unleashed, and fluidly move between packs with Laws of Hope Wings of Angels plus Iron Skin Flash (for short distances), or Steed Charge Endurance (for long distances).
-When in need of Wrath (or means to proc extra movement speed — see below), pop Provoke and continue the onslaught.
+Similarly to its GR progression counterpart, the GR speed farming Condemn Crusader needs to stay in Akarat's Champion form at all times, spamming Judgment left and right to ease the Condemn decimation inflicted by their Phalanx Bowmen summons.
+You should be able to oneshot pretty much any enemy pack with a single detonation of Condemn Unleashed, and fluidly move between packs with Laws of Hope Wings of Angels (for short distances), or Steed Charge Endurance (for long distances).

 Adapting Skills and Passives

 Parts of the skill and passive selection will overlap with the base Greater Rift progression build, but others will have to change according to the task at hand.
-Ability to cross over great distances faster and more efficiently take precedence.
+Ability to burst down enemies quicker takes precedence.

-- With your greatly increased speed, you will be zipping from one pack to the next, reducing the usefulness of the wind-up pull of Condemn Vacuum.
+- With your greatly increased speed, you will be zipping from one pack to the next, reducing the usefulness of the greater reach of Condemn Shattering Explosion.
 In its place, use the immediate explosion of Unleashed for precise, on-demand devastation.

 - You should alter your Law of choice from the resource-oriented Laws of Valor Unstoppable Force to the party-wide movement speed buff of Laws of Hope Wings of Angels.